🔄

 The Changes tab offers a flexible, two-way sync that supports the following flows:

 1. All changes (default): Detect and apply all relevant changes in both directions to ensure full consistency between the design file and the content workspace.
-Conflicts may occur and are handled by the plugin before syncing.

 2. Changes in Figma: Capture edits made directly inside the Figma file and push them into Frontitude for collaboration, review, and localization.